flowr-analysis/flowr/wiki/Dataflow Graph.md

 >
 > Interesting program, right?
 Running this with `u <- TRUE` will cause the last line to evaluate to `6` because we redefined the assignment
 > operator to mean multiplication, while with `u <- FALSE` causes `x` to be assigned to `3`.
-> In short: the last line may either refer to a definition or to a use of `x`, and we are not fully equipped to visualize this.
+> In short: the last line may either refer to a definition or to a use of `x`, and we are not fully equipped to visualize this (this causes a warning).
 > First of all how can you spot that something weird is happening?
 Well, this definition has a [`reads`](#reads) and a [`defined-by`](#defined-by) edge,
 > but this of course does not apply to the general case.
 >